The Logos: The Meletic Testament (Chapter 9 The Message)

 167. It does not seek permanence of the body as a captive—it embraces change in the soul.

-168. Meleticism is not a Pagan tradition or a Christian ritual—it is a transformation of the self.
+168. Meleticism is not a Pagan tradition or a Christian ritual—it is a transformation of the self that evolves with the soul.

-169. It does not ask for loyalty to serve it as servant does his master—it asks for courage in return.
+169. It does not ask for loyalty to serve it as a servant does his master—it asks for courage in return and nothing more.

-170. The message does not belong to the past—it belongs to the moment when the mind awakens.
+170. The message does not belong to the past nor the future—it belongs to the moment when the mind awakens to the present.

-171. It does not live in memory alone—it lives in the motion of the present and the awareness of people.
+171. It does not live in memory alone—it lives in the motion of that present and the awareness of people who profess the teachings of Asterion.

-172. Meleticism is not a philosophy that forbids objection—it is a question that never ends.
+172. Meleticism is not a philosophy that forbids objection—it is a philosophy that inspires reason.

 173. It does not seek to be preserved only in scrolls—it seeks to be practised every day of one's life.